-Emanuel H. Saltiel (Shaltiel) (1844/45-1900), a Jew of Portuguese (Sephardic) descent, had become a successful entrepreneur in Colorado during the 1880s.
-When he learned that Michael Heilprin was trying to encourage Russian immigrants to leave crowded urban areas such as New York City and settle in the West, "Saltiel wrote an eloquent and convincing letter to Heilprin, offering to construct houses and barns, provide farm implements, livestock, and seed for the colonists.
-He would keep the cost under \$10,000 [\$1,425,833 in 2009], and all the colonists would have to raise be living would expenses transportation costs en route to Colorado.
+Emanuel H. Saltiel (Shaltiel) (1844/45 - 1900) was a Jew of Portuguese (Sephardic) descent who had become a successful entrepreneur in Colorado during the 1880s.
+When he learned that Michael Heilprin was trying to encourage Russian immigrants to leave the crowded urban areas such as New York City and settle in the west, "Saltiel wrote an eloquent and convincing letter to Heilprin, offering to construct houses and barns, provide farm implements, livestock and seed for the colonists.
+He would keep the cost under \$10,000 [\$1,425,833 in 2009 money] and all the colonists would have to raise would be living expenses and transportation costs en route to Colorado.

 "The deal seemed like a perfect fit.
-Each family would be indebted for less than \$435 [\$62,023 in 2009], and because many of the Russians had experience in credits: Nancy Oswal
+Each family would be indebted for less than \$435 [\$62,023 in 2009 money], and because many of the Russians had experience in farming, [presumably on the land of non-Jews as sharecroppers] the situation would be ideal.